dlurton/toy_lang_ocaml/README.md

 ### Working With Menhir

-If, after modifying `parser.mly` a message appears about shift/reduce conflicts, it can be hard to diagnose what's going on.
-To get `menhir` to tell you about the shift/reduce conflicts, execute
+If after modifying `parser.mly` a message appears about shift/reduce conflicts, it can be hard to diagnose what's going on.
+To get `menhir` to tell you about the shift/reduce conflicts, execute:

 ```
 menhir --explain lib/parser.mly